 If you choose this option, make sure you follow these guidelines for fire safety:

 - Don’t plug your space heater into a power strip.
 This can be a major fire hazard.
 Be sure to plug in directly to an outlet.

 - Place the space heater away from your baby’s crib.
 These machines do a great job at heating a room and don’t not need to be close to the crib for good results.

 - Make sure the model you purchase has an overheating sensor and shut-off feature in the event the space heater falls.

 Take some time to sit in baby’s room with the heater to make sure it’s a comfortable and safe temperature.
 If you’re uncomfortable, they will be, too!

 It can be hard to find the right balance of hot and cold for baby, especially because they have no way of communicating to us what their comfort level is.
-But here are some observations you can make to gauge whether your baby is cold or overheated:
+But here are some observations you can make to gauge whether your baby is cold.